Purpose and Use of Preconditions

-Sometimes a method may only be called in certain combinations of program state and actual arguments.
-Such restrictions are called preconditions and are written with a requires clause.
+Sometimes a method may work (or be well-defined) only for certain combinations of program states and actual arguments.
+Such restrictions are called preconditions and are written with one (or more) requires clause(s).

 For example, a method to compute an integer square root requires its input to be non-negative: